agandhi11/RShiny_trial_Biographic_Detail_App/Readme.md

 This small Shiny application demonstrates Shiny's automatic UI updates.

-Input different text inputs and notice how the `renderPlot` expression is automatically re-evaluated when its dependant, on`input$text`, changes, causing a revised catalog of users biographic information to be rendered.
+Input different text inputs and notice how the `renderText` expression is automatically re-evaluated when its dependant, on`input$text`, changes, causing a revised catalog of users biographic information to be rendered.